duckietown/docs-AIDO/book/AIDO/20_manual/45_API_solution.md

         # run your script here
         myscript()

-        # make this call to ma
+        # make this call to mark the submission as complete
         cis.set_solution_output_dict({})